wp-plugins/bns-early-adopter/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.4.2 =
+* Documentation updates
+* Programmatically add version number to enqueue calls

 = 0.4.1 =
-* Compatible with WordPress 3.4
+* Compatible with WordPress 3.4.1

 = 0.4 =
 * Fix issue of plugin not displaying with stable versions